 When I tried it, it was the most puzzling sensation.
 The taste was familiar, and yet I couldn’t guess what it was.
-The consistency and flavor somehow reminded me of a soft baked sweet potato – enough to turn me into a wild beast and run all the way back to the buffet table to grab all the remaining beans from the display before anybody else had the idea.
+The consistency and flavor somehow reminded me of a soft baked sweet potato – enough to turn me into a wild beast and run all the way back to the buffet table to grab all the remaining “beans” from the display before anybody else had the idea.

-In my defense, there weren’t many of them left and I had just been through 2 hours of fasted weightlifting.
+In my defense, there weren’t many of them left and I had just been through 2 hours of fasted heavy weightlifting.

 Before going back to my table, feeling a mix of guilt and shame, I pointed at the beans in my bowl and asked the nice cook behind the counter:

-I was too intrigued, and googled it immediately while devouring the boiled peanuts.
+I googled it immediately while devouring the boiled peanuts.
 My mind was racing: I mean, if peanut butter has an acceptable amount of carbs, peanuts must be the same, right?
 But they taste so sweet, they must have a ton of sugar in them!
 Not according to Google, they don’t!